Searchable primary sources in sex, sexuality, and gender, such as newspapers, newsletters, and other periodicals.

 Fondren's access includes the Series II update, the 2021 edition and the 2022 edition.

-This collection consists of: 1) a finding aid to women's studies resources in the National Archives; and 2) original documents that cover the campaign for women's suffrage in Britain, 1903-1928, and the granting of women's suffrage in colonial territories, 1930-1962 (Adam Matthew)."
+Finding aid to women's studies resources in the National Archives, as well as original documents that cover the campaign for women's suffrage in Britain and in colonial territories in the early and mid-twentieth century.

 A collection of letters to and from women in the Middle Ages from the 4th to the 13th century.
 The letters are written in Latin and are linked by the names of the women involved to English translations, biographical sketches, and more.